oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 - Define tools that retrieve user context, stock risk, supplier options, and supplier delivery performance

-- Use **Augment System Prompt** tools to inject identity and timezone context automatically on every message
+- Use **Augment System Prompt** tools to inject identity and timezone context automatically on every new message

 - Use **On Demand** tools that the AI model calls only when the conversation requires them